Why Explore Obscure Profections?

 I have an additional motivation for exploring the variety of methods and opinions for profections in ancient astrology.
 I wish to convey the great degree of diversity and richness that is ancient astrology.
 This diversity stands in contrast to false assumptions about ancient astrology as cut-and-dry, uniform in technique and attitude, narrow in scope, and fatalistic in philosophy.
 The first one thousand years of the horoscopic tradition provided the richest body of astrological technique and opinion we have.
 It can provide a lifetime of new insights and challenges to enrich our practice.
 I discuss this matter further in the article, “Ancient Astrologers Didn’t All Agree“.

 For those unfamiliar with the basic technique of annual and monthly profections, please review the first three articles of the series.
 Those articles introduce annual profections, discuss profections of smaller periods, and illustrate ways the profected Ascendant and its ruler are combined with other predictive techniques.
 I find basic annual and monthly profections indispensable in predictive astrological work.

 In Book 3 of his Astronomica, Manilius (1st century CE) described two different methods of profection.
 First, at about lines 510-529, he presented a method of profection I have not seen elsewhere.
 Next, at about lines 537-559, he presented a different method attributed to “some who approve of an alternative scheme” (Goold, 1977, p.
 207).
-These alternative profections are actually the familiar common profections of the Ascendant used by most Hellenistic astrologers.
-Interestingly, the method first discussed by Manilius, which he seemed to favor, is idiosyncratic and not seen in other sources.
+The second type is actually the familiar profection of the Ascendant used by most Hellenistic astrologers.
+Interestingly, the method first discussed by Manilius, which he seemed to have favored, is idiosyncratic and not seen in other sources.